 "And as I hung up the phone it occurred to me, he'd grown up just like me / My boy was just like me..."

-#334) "Carry on Wayward Son" by Kansas - With a mad laboratory assemblage of musical hooks and harmonies pieced together in a sloppily genius discipline of weird science, "Carry on Wayward Son" takes really sharp corners on two wheels, all the while offering heady lyrics worthy of 1970s airwaves (worthy of the band that also gave us "Dust in the Wind").
+#334) "Carry on Wayward Son" by Kansas - With a mad laboratory assemblage of musical hooks and harmonies pieced together in the name of weird and funky musical science, "Carry on Wayward Son" takes really sharp corners on two wheels, all the while offering heady lyrics worthy of 1970s airwaves and the prog rock giants who inhabited that reach in the days when Carter was president (worthy of the band that gave us "Dust in the Wind").

-But also, this song is - for my money - among the first arena rock anthems, and I never really thought of it that way.
-Watching the live video, which I only did in recent months, reveals that Kansas was, in terms of visuals, of general vibe, closer to a "hair band" (as opposed to a prog rock band) in 1976 than I ever would have imagined listening to this song and putting my own spin on it all these years.
+But also, this song is - for my money - among the first arena rock anthems, and I never really thought of it that way until viewing the video below for the first time, which I only did recently.
+It's a live performance that reveals, if only just a naughty glimpse of ankle, that in 1976, Kansas was, in terms of visuals, of general vibe, of basic energy, closer to a hair band (as opposed to prog rock) than I ever would have imagined listening to this song and putting my own spin on it all these decades.

-But also, this song is - for my money - among the first arena rock anthems, and I never really thought of it that way.
-Watching the live video, which I only did in recent months, reveals that Kansas was, in terms of visuals, of general vibe, closer to a "hair band" (as opposed to a prog rock band) in 1976 than I ever would have imagined listening to this song and putting my own spin on it all these years.
+But also, this song is - for my money - among the first arena rock anthems, and I never really thought of it that way until viewing the video below for the first time, which I only did recently.
+It's a live performance that reveals, if only just a naughty glimpse of ankle, that in 1976, Kansas was, in terms of visuals, of general vibe, of basic energy, closer to a hair band (as opposed to prog rock) than I ever would have imagined listening to this song and putting my own spin on it all these decades.

 "And if I claim to be a wise man, it surely means that I don't know...."